 *Legal Practice and Legal Research

 The law school divides research and writing into two separate programs.
-The required writing component is called Legal Practice and the required research part is Legal Research Methodologies.
-Students take both courses each semester in their first year of law school.
+The required writing component is called Legal Practice, and the required research part is called Legal Research Methodologies.
+Students take both courses each semester during their first year of law school.
 Although these courses are separate, they are coordinated so that writing projects utilize legal research skills.
 Upper-level law students can also elect to take separate advanced research and writing classes.
-Although such upper-level courses are purely elective, they are highly encouraged as a way to hone legal research and writing skills needed for the successful practice of law.
+Although such upper-level courses are purely elective, they are highly encouraged as a way to hone the legal research and writing skills needed for the successful practice of law.